peoray/ai-elements-vue/apps/www/content/3.components/1.chatbot/confirmation.md

 - Context-based state management for approval workflow
 - Conditional rendering based on approval state
 - Support for approval-requested, approval-responded, output-denied, and output-available states
-- Built on shadcn/ui Alert and Button components
+- Built on shadcn-vue Alert and Button components
 - TypeScript support with comprehensive type definitions
 - Customizable styling with Tailwind CSS
 - Keyboard navigation and accessibility support